 Management of oxeye daisy will vary based on size and location of the infestation.
 In early stages of invasion, an aggressive herbicide or hand-control program may need to be combined with practices such as reseeding and/or application of nitrogen fertilizer to improve competitive ability of the desirable plant community.
 The priority for large-scale infestations should be stopping movement to new sites, controlling small satellite populations with herbicides, containing spread along roadsides and outer edges of the infestation with herbicides, and increasing the competitive ability of desirable vegetation.

 Field studies conducted in four western states (Montana, Idaho, Colorado, and Oregon) and Ontario, Canada looked at effectiveness of various herbicides on oxeye daisy.
 Herbicide applications were made at the bud to bloom stage.
-Results of those studies show that Milestone® specialty herbicide at 4 to 7 fluid ounces per acre (fl oz/A) provides good to excellent control of oxeye daisy for at least one year following treatment.
+Results of those studies show that Milestone® herbicide at 4 to 7 fluid ounces per acre (fl oz/A) provides good to excellent control of oxeye daisy for at least one year following treatment.
 The addition of 2,4-D to Milestone did not improve control over Milestone alone.
 Metsulfuron-methly at 1 ounce of product per acre (oz/A) provided similar control of mature plants.
 However, in some studies oxeye daisy seedlings reinvaded within a year after treatment on metsulfuron plots.
 Shorter soil residual with metsulfuron herbicide compared to Milestone may have allowed seedlings to reinvade.
-Opensight® specialty herbicide, which combines aminopyralid (Milestone) and metsulfuron-methyl in a dry, water dispersible granule formulation, effectively controls oxeye daisy at 2.5 to 3.3 oz/A. Control with 2,4-D at 2 quarts per acre was poor the season of treatment and one year following treatment.
+Opensight® herbicide, which combines aminopyralid (Milestone) and metsulfuron-methyl in a dry, water dispersible granule formulation, effectively controls oxeye daisy at 2.5 to 3.3 oz/A. Control with 2,4-D at 2 quarts per acre was poor the season of treatment and one year following treatment.

-Field studies conducted in Washington in the 1970s suggest that the addition of 80 pounds of ammonium nitrate fertilizer per acre in combination with an herbicide treatment could increase long-term control of oxeye daisy.
+Field studies conducted in Washington suggest that the addition of 80 pounds of ammonium nitrate fertilizer per acre in combination with an herbicide treatment could increase long-term control of oxeye daisy.
 Grass production increased significantly with fertilization thus increasing the competitive ability of the grasses against oxeye daisy reinvasion.

 OTHER CONTROL METHODS